 Submitting your information costs nothing.
 A professional reviews your situation and discusses your options before any commitment is made.

 Oklahoma City and Tulsa — Oklahoma's two major metros — have both seen meaningful appreciation in recent years.
 Oklahoma City has benefited from energy sector employment and diversification.
 Tulsa has seen steady growth.
 Many Oklahoma homeowners who are behind on their mortgage have built meaningful equity that is at risk if the foreclosure process completes.
-Oklahoma's mandatory appraisal requirement provides some protection against deeply discounted sheriff's sales — but pre-sale modification produces better outcomes than relying on that protection after judgment has been entered.
+Oklahoma's mandatory appraisal requirement, combined with the Okla.
+Stat. tit.
+12, § 686 deficiency cap limiting lender recovery to the lesser of (total debt minus fair market value) or (total debt minus sale price), provides some protection against deeply discounted sheriff's sales — but pre-sale modification produces better outcomes than relying on that protection after judgment has been entered.

 Disclaimer: This article is for informational purposes only and does not constitute legal or financial advice.
 Mortgage Options Network is operated by Pipeline Harbor Digital LLC.
 We connect homeowners with experienced mortgage relief professionals who can help evaluate their options.